sidag95/netlify-cms-custom-block-element-test/src/routes/webhooks/index.md

 You can set up webhooks from your Dashboard and configure separate URLs for live mode and test mode.

+A test mode webhook will only receive events for your test transactions.

+In URLs, only port numbers 80 and 443 are currently allowed.

+When setting up the webhook, you will be asked to specify a secret.
+Using this secret, you can validate that the webhook is from Razorpay.
+This is one point.
+Entering the secret is optional, but recommended.
+The secret should never be exposed publicly.

 ## [](https://razorpay.com/docs/webhooks/#use-cases)Use cases

 There can be multiple uses for webhook events.
 Two of these are listed below.